Shengw3n/shengw3n.github.io/source/_posts/3-UBC-First-Year-EngCourses.md

  Study Recommendations:
 	- Same as MATH 100
- 	- Math 101 has a lot less overlap with high school than Math 100, do CLP 2 questions for extra practice
+ 	- Math 101 has less overlap with high school material compared to Math 100, so it's beneficial to practice with CLP 2 questions for additional preparation.

 ### Math 152
 *Difficulty: ⭐⭐⭐⭐*